-Groups will be co-facilitated by two advising deans in the Berick Center for Student Advising and will meet weekly for 75 minutes.
-The groups aim to create a safe space in which anything shared will be treated as confidential, unless facilitators have concerns for a participant’s well-being, or for the safety of other community members.
+Groups will be co-facilitated by two staff members in the Berick Center for Student Advising and will meet weekly for 75 minutes.
+The groups aim to create a safe space in which anything shared will be treated as confidential, unless facilitators have concerns for a participant’s well-being or for the safety of other community members.
 The facilitators’ main concerns are for each group member’s personal development and well-being.
-There may be times when facilitators will also refer participants to outside resources (such as Counseling and Psychological Services, CSA Tutoring, or the Office of Disability Services) if these seem appropriate.
+There may be times when facilitators will also refer participants to outside resources, such as Counseling and Psychological Services, CSA Tutoring or the Office of Disability Services, if these seem appropriate.

 Each group will consist of about eight students, each of whom will commit to attending the 75-minute weekly meeting for the remainder of the semester.

-Beginning Friday, February 2nd, there will be one group meeting between 10:30am-11:45am and one meeting 11am-12:15pm every Friday for the rest of the semester.
-These groups will be open to all CC and SEAS students.
+Beginning Friday, February 15th there will be one group meeting 10:30–11:45 a.m. and one meeting 1:00–2:15 p.m. every Friday for the rest of the semester.
+Another group will begin on Tuesday, February 19th.
+It will be held 1:30-2:45 pm every Tuesday.
+These groups will be open to first-year - senior Columbia College and Columbia Engineering undergraduates.

-If you are interested in either of these groups please fill out the form below.
+If you are interested in either of these groups, please complete the form below.